xtremind/tmber/README.md

 - [x] join a waiting game given a link with id
 - [x] leaving a game join by url didn"t rejoin th game
 - [x] if join an nonexisting game, go to title with error message
+- [x] disconnect will remove player from game

 ## IN PROGRESS